 Notes on these filters:

 - Paint cans are quite flimsy.
-As you can see from the pictures, several measures had to be taken to "beef up" the paint cans to overcome their inherent mechanical instability.
+As you can see from the pictures, several measures had to be taken to "beef up" the paint cans with pieces of paneling to overcome their inherent mechanical instability.
 Without these steps, tuning could be radically affected by just touching the top of the filter, the weight of the coax hanging on the a connector, or just bumping it while handling it!
 Even after doing all of these things they are still quite fragile and likely to be de-tuned (or broken!) if dropped!

 - They are a pain to tune the first time - and a bit of a pain to set up at each Field Day!
 After the initial tune-up, you need to have on-hand an antenna analyzer to know where the notch is and a reflectometer (e.g. VSWR meter) is imperative for the CW station to know when the bandpass filter is centered on the operating frequency.